 - Leadership: Includes VPs and higher roles.

-- Gender metrics include all members of our Troop.
+- Gender metrics include all members of our team.
 Race/ethnicity metrics include only U.S. employees.